 "I'm fine," Sasuke replies.
 "I cannot visit today.
 I have plans."

 Sakura looks crestfallen for a moment before she regains her former excitement.
 "That's okay.
-I might as well take the time to plan some things with Ino.
+I might as well take the time to plan some things with some friends.
 Would you want to come over tomorrow, then?"

 "That should be the case."